bootcmatch/BootCMatch/README.md

 This is the software package described in the paper:

-P. D'Ambra, S. Filippone, P. S. Vassilevski: *BootCMatch: a software package for bootstrap AMG based on graph weighted matching,* submitted, 2017
+P. D'Ambra, S. Filippone, P. S. Vassilevski: *BootCMatch: a software package for bootstrap AMG based on graph weighted matching,* accepted for publication on ACM Transactions on Mathematical Software, 2017

 It contains the following components:
 1. A set of algorithms for building AMG hierarchies